Brainiac (character): The Insiders

-Around the time of the Graduation Day event, a future version of Brainiac, called Brainiac 6, used his "granddaughter", Brainiac 8 (also known as Indigo), to kill Donna Troy to ensure the fate of Colu.
-Indigo then infiltrated the Outsiders until she attacked the team, along with Brainiac 6 and his allies, Lex Luthor, and a brainwashed Superboy, who had attacked the Teen Titans.
+Around the time of the Graduation Day event, a future version of Brainiac called Brainiac 6 used his "granddaughter" Brainiac 8 (also known as Indigo), to kill Donna Troy and ensure the fate of Colu.
+Indigo then infiltrated the Outsiders until she attacked the team, along with Brainiac 6 and his allies, Lex Luthor, and a brainwashed Superboy (Conner Kent), who had attacked the Teen Titans.
 In the ensuing battle, Indigo died and Superboy broke away from the brainwashing, while Luthor escaped.
-While his ship was destroyed, Brainiac's condition and whereabouts after the battle are unknown.
+While his ship was ultimately destroyed by Thunder's density manipulation, Brainiac 6's condition and whereabouts after the battle are unknown.

 Silver Age Brainiac in the Post-Crisis universe

-Later stories revealed that elements of Brainiac's Pre-Crisis history occurred in the Post-Crisis character's history prior to his possession of Milton Moses Fine and his first encounter with Superman.
+Later stories revealed that elements of Brainiac's pre-Crisis history occurred in the post-Crisis character's history prior to his possession of Milton Fine and his first encounter with Superman.
 The citizens of Kandor recall that Brainiac stole their city from Krypton, and not the alien wizard Tolos.

 History of the DC Universe mentions his defeat by the Omega Men, although this is not seen in Crisis on Infinite Earths itself, and noted a second Brainiac was created in a laboratory on Earth two years later.
 In the Silver Age: JLA one-shot, the Injustice League discovered numerous shrunken alien cities found in Brainiac's abandoned spaceship.

 Brainiac's updated mechanical form

 Brainiac later reappeared as a swarm of interlinked nanotechnological units.
 Its operation was to sabotage a Waynetech research facility accomplished by infecting Metallo with a computer virus and controlling him from orbit.
 Superman and Batman tracked Brainiac's signal to an orbital facility and attacked.
 Brainiac's nanoswarm body was destroyed, though he had infected the Metal Men during their previous encounter with Metallo.
-Brainiac proceeded to use them to acquire a prototype OMAC unit, which Bruce Wayne had developed through the use of Brainiac 13 nanotechnology.
+Brainiac proceeded to use them to acquire a prototype OMAC unit, which Bruce Wayne developed using Brainiac 13's nanotechnology.
 Superman and Batman destroyed the OMAC body with the aid of the Metal Men, after the Metal Men overcame Brainiac's control.